On this page:

-Weather Modification - The “seeding” of clouds with artificial ice nuclei occurs in much of West and South Texas each growing season, which extends from mid-spring until early autumn.
-The seeding is done exclusively for rainfall enhancement using aircraft and sophisticated weather radar data.
-Decisions to deploy aircraft and disperse seeding materials (both silver iodide and salts) are made by skilled meteorologists licensed by TDLR specifically for weather modification.
-Aircraft are based at airports in locations within, or close to, the “target” areas of these projects, i.e. where the impact of seeding (more rainfall from thunderstorms) is intended.
+Weather Modification - Weather Modification – Focused efforts to produce additional rainfall using cloud seeding are widespread in much of West and South Texas during the growing season, which extends from early spring until autumn each year.
+In fact, areas where cloud seeding is concentrated covers about one-sixth of the land area of Texas.
+The seeding is done primarily for rainfall enhancement using aircraft and sophisticated weather radar data.
+Decisions to deploy aircraft and disperse seeding materials (both silver iodide and salts) are made by trained meteorologists licensed by TDLR specifically for weather modification.
+Aircraft are based at airports in various locations within the “target” areas of these projects, i.e. where the impact of seeding (more rainfall from thunderstorms) is intended.

 Weather Modification Regulation